Wertzui123/BedrockClans/README.md

 # Switching to BedrockClans
 If you want to switch from another clan/factions plugin to BedrockClans, you can use these scripts to convert your old database to a BedrockClans compatible one:
 * <a href="https://github.com/Wertzui123/FactionsPro2BedrockClans">FactionsPro</a>

+# RankSystem integration
+Check out https://github.com/Wertzui123/BedrockClansTags4RankSystem if you want to use BedrockClans with RankSystem.

 # PureChat integration
 Check out https://github.com/fernanACM/PureChat if you want to use BedrockClans with PureChat.